Enapter/marketplace/solar_inverters/mpp_solar/README.md

 - `Parallel mode detected` alert means that this blueprint **doesn't support inverters working in parallel**.
 Please upload [this blueprint](../mpp_solar_parallel).
 - Check the wiring according to the diagram above.
 - Check communication with inverter using official [Watchpower/Solarpower software](https://www.mppsolar.com/v3/download/).
 If it works, then this blueprint should work as well.
+- Voltronic Axpert MAX 6.5KW and 7.2KW are parallel models according to documentation.
+They can't use single mode Blueprint even there is only one inverter in the setup.
+Please upload [this blueprint](../mpp_solar_parallel).

 ## References